-37 Refer Section 5.3.1 of Preparing an environmental impact statement - Guideline for proponents.
+42 Refer Section 5.3.1 of Preparing an environmental impact statement - Guideline for proponents.

-38 Section 9(3) of the SSRC Act.
+43 Section 9(3) of the SSRC Act.

-39 Queensland Government, Coordinator-General, Social Impact Assessment Guideline, March 2018.
+44 Queensland Government, Coordinator-General, Social Impact Assessment Guideline, March 2018.

-40 Social Impact Assessment - Supplementary material for assessing and managing social impacts of projects under the Coordinator-General's Social Impact Assessment Guideline, November 2023 - refer to section 5.6 of Preparing an environmental impact statement - Guideline for proponents.
+45 Social Impact Assessment - Supplementary material for assessing and managing social impacts of projects under the Coordinator-General's Social Impact Assessment Guideline, November 2023 - refer to section 5.6 of Preparing an environmental impact statement - Guideline for proponents.

-- 9.118 Prepare a social baseline analysis within the project's study area.
+- 9.131 Determine the scope for the SIA and provide a justification for the study area chosen. - 9.132 Prepare a social baseline analysis within the project's study area.
 The baseline must: - (a) describe the state of existing social conditions for people, communities, and key stakeholders directly or indirectly affected by the project - (b) validate desktop findings by engaging with the community and stakeholders, and gather additional information regarding community values, attitudes and aspirations, social networks, and community cohesion - (c) consider the effects of historic interventions in communities, including policies, programs, projects and developments - (d) identify the impacts of any operating mines and other significant development - (e) critically examine and discuss the quality of current baseline social conditions across communities within the study area, especially where there are materially different baseline conditions across the study area.

-- 9.119 The SIA for the project must be informed by a consultative and inclusive stakeholder engagement program, in accordance with the requirements of the Preparing an environmental impact statement Guideline for proponents.41 The SIA should: - explain the stakeholder engagement program relative to assessment of the key matters for SIA, inclusive of any previous engagement and plans for future engagement for the life of the project - (b) describe the outcomes of engagement with directly affected people, communities and key stakeholders including, but not limited to: landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers - (c) clearly demonstrate how the design of the project and proposed mitigation and management measures have been informed by engagement. - 9.120 Describe the project's potential social impacts (both beneficial and adverse) on potentially affected people, communities, and key stakeholders across all key matters for SIA, in accordance with the Social Impact Assessment Guideline. - 9.121 Detail any potential impacts on areas identified by stakeholders as being valued for recreational, natural, or traditional and cultural purposes, during all project phases.
-Describe how the project's design has been informed by these values, and any associated mitigation and management measures. - 9.122 Identify the annual peak full-time equivalent workers for each project phase.
-Detail the number and percentage of workers likely to be sourced from the study area (including nearby regional communities),42 and describe the recruitment strategies and training programs to achieve that target.
+- 9.133 The SIA for the project must be informed by a consultative and inclusive stakeholder engagement program, in accordance with the requirements of the Preparing an environmental impact statement Guideline for proponents.
+46 The SIA should: - (a) explain the stakeholder engagement program relative to assessment of the key matters for SIA, inclusive of any previous engagement and plans for future engagement for the life of the project - (b) describe the outcomes of engagement with directly affected people, communities and key stakeholders including, but not limited to: landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers - (c) clearly demonstrate how the design of the project and proposed mitigation and management measures have been informed by engagement. - 9.134 Describe the project's potential social impacts (both beneficial and adverse) on potentially affected people, communities, and key stakeholders across all key matters for SIA, in accordance with the Social Impact Assessment Guideline. - 9.135 Detail any potential impacts on areas identified by stakeholders as being valued for recreational, natural, or traditional and cultural purposes, during all project phases.
+Describe how the project's design has been informed by these values, and any associated mitigation and management measures. - 9.136 Identify the annual peak full-time equivalent workers for each project phase.
+Detail the number and percentage of workers likely to be sourced from the study area (including nearby regional communities),47 and describe the recruitment strategies and training programs to achieve that target.